hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06d-BasicAPIs.md

 + [Reverse Geocoding](#646-reverse-geocoding)
   + Web services:
     + used to get an address from longitude and latitude
-    + most are free of charge, but ask to register an API key and enter your credit card number
+    + mostly free of charge, but ask to register an API key and enter your credit card number
     + if too many requests, you will be charged
     + examples:
       + the [Google Reverse Geocoding JavaScript API](https://tinyurl.com/pdlpfjc)